-In the past fifteen years the CPO has presented numerous premieres that are virtually nowhere to be found elsewhere in China, forging its own style which is known by its audience as “the Sound of China Philharmonic” through extensive artistic involvement.
+In the past seventeen years, the CPO has presented numerous premieres that are virtually nowhere to be found elsewhere in China, forging its own style which is known by its audience as “the Sound of China Philharmonic” through extensive artistic involvement.

 An active promoter of China’s contemporary music, China Philharmonic has established its tradition of presenting concerts dedicated to Chinese music during each of its seasons and commissioning domestic and overseas composers for new works.

 Important premieres encompass Women General of the Yang Family by DU Mingxin on May 20th, 2002, Oriental Sun by Guo Wenjing on October 17th 2002, Les Cinq Elements, Iris dévoilée and Reflet d'un temps disparu by Chen Qigang on October 17th 2002, When Cranes Fly Home by John Sharpley on March 2nd 2003, “Resurrection” Piano Concerto by Krzysztof Penderecki on August 29th 2004 with the composer on the podium and Dmitri Alexeev on the keyboard.